martinbudden/MaybeCube/MC350/readme.md

 ![Printbed_assembly](assemblies/Printbed_assembly.png)

-1. Attach the heated bed to the frame using the stacks of washers and O-rings as shown.
+1. Spiral wrap the wires from the heated bed up to where they will enter the cable chain.
-2. Spiral wrap the wires from the heated bed.
+2. Attach the headed bed to the frame.
+3. Thread the heated be wires through the cable chain and attach the cable chain to the **Cable_Chain_Bracket**.
+4. Secure the wires with cable ties.

 ![Printbed_assembled](assemblies/Printbed_assembled.png)